-SUBPART 9.4 - DEBARMENT, SUSPENSION, AND INELIGIBILITY
+SUBPART 9.4 - DEBARMENT, SUSPENSION, AND INELIGIBILITY (Revised August 7, 2019 through PROCLTR 2019-16)

 9.404 System for Award Management Exclusions.
 The records required by FAR 9.404(b) are maintained by the Special Assistant for Contracting Integrity (SACI).